CodeWithJV/holochain-challenge-1/README.md

 }
 ```

 Notice how this block of code contains a struct as well as the Zome function.
 For this update function, we want to send multiple pieces of data from the client, but Zome functions can only a take a single parameter.
-Using a struct type allows us to circumvent this.

-TODO: reword

 [hdk::entry_update_entry](https://docs.rs/hdk/latest/hdk/entry/fn.update_entry.html)